vin0010/SystemDesign/Database.md

 - Pessimistic concurrency control vs Optimistic concurrency control
   - Database handle these locks in row level.
 If a single row is being concurrently handled by 1000s of queries, that's a really a bad design.
   - If data access conflicts are very rare, go with optimistic or use pessimistic.
   - In pessimistic, locks are used.
+- Optimistic concurrency control
+  - new column called version added to DB and it's updated along with commit and next commit will fail since the version number is different.
+  - Faster compared to pessimistic concurrency.

 ### CAP theorem
 - Consistency : All nodes in the partition has the data at same time.